YaakovIvanov/STM32-Weather-Station/README.md

 # STM32 IoT Weather Station

-A weather station that allows both local and remote monitoring of temperature and relative humidity.
+A weather station that allows both local and remote monitoring and logging of temperature and relative humidity.

 ### Equipment